Ngerulmud

 Ngerulmud (/pau/) is the seat of government of the Republic of Palau, an island nation in the Pacific Ocean.
-It replaced Koror City as a capital in 2006.
-The settlement is located in the state of Melekeok on Babeldaob, the country's largest island, located 20 km northeast of Koror City and 2 km northwest of Melekeok City.
+It replaced Koror City as the capital in October 2006.
+The settlement is located in the state of Melekeok on Babeldaob, the country's largest island, located 20 km northeast of Koror City and 2 km northwest of the village of Melekeok.
 With no permanent fixed population, it is the least-populous capital city of a sovereign nation in the world.

 Etymology

 Ngerulmud is derived from a Palauan phrase meaning "place of fermented angelfish", referring to the hill overlooking the ocean that dominates the site.
 The last syllable, mud, is the Palauan word for Centropyge tibicen, also known as the keyhole angelfish.
 In the past, under a local tradition, women gathered on the hill to offer fermented angelfish to the gods.